supercollider/supercollider/README_WINDOWS.md

 *Note:* MSYS2 provides a portaudio package, but it only comes with MME and DSound support out of the box.
 If you want ASIO or WDM-KS, you need to build PortAudio within MSYS2.
-Users have experienced issues using WASAPI backend to build in MinGW-based environments.
+Users have experienced issues using the WASAPI backend to build in MinGW-based environments.
 Use Visual Studio if you need WASAPI.

 Common build problems
 ---------------------